ICL-ml4csec/HAXSS/README.md

 Do not run apt-get upgrade in the docker contianer as this will update the chrome version, causing the chromedrive to be the wrong version.

-The Micro Benchmark used to train Haxss can be found in the 'micro_benchmark' folder, which can be made into a container as described in the relevant README.md
+The XP Test Bed used to train Haxss can be found in the 'micro_benchmark' directory, which can be made into a container as described in the relevant README.md

 The following webapps can be built into docker containers:
 - WebSecLab